iaincollins/structured-data-testing-tool/README.md

   ],
   // Options:
   // group: 'My Group Name', // A group name can be used to group tests in a preset (defaults to preset name)
-  // schema: 'NewsArticle', // A default schema for tests (useful if tests in a preset are all for the same schema)
+  // schema: 'NewsArticle', // Specify a schema if a test applies to a schema.
   // presets: [] // Any preset can also contain other presets
   // conditional: {} // Both Presets and Tests can define a conditional `test`, which is evaluated to determine if they should run
 }